Pollution activities

 - Do they feel the way they did before, or are they hard?

-- IF they look and feel the way they did before, then the air is quite clean.
+- If they look and feel the way they did before, then the air is quite clean.

 - If they look cracked and felt hard, then the air is polluted.